NVIDIA/spark-rapids/docs/get-started/getting-started-aws-emr.md

 #### Step 1:  Software, Configuration and Steps

-Select **emr-6.2.0** or latest EMR version for the release, uncheck all the software options, and then check **Hadoop 3.2.1**, **Spark 3.0.1** and **Livy 0.7.0**.
+Select **emr-6.2.0** or latest EMR version for the release, uncheck all the software options, and then check **Hadoop 3.2.1**, **Spark 3.0.1**, **Livy 0.7.0** and **JupyterEnterpriseGateway 2.1.0**.

 In the "Edit software settings" field, copy and paste the configurions from the [EMR document](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-rapids.html).
-You can create a JSON file on you own S3 bucket.
+You can also create a JSON file on you own S3 bucket.

 ![Step 1: Step 1:  Software, Configuration and Steps](pics/Rapids_EMR_GUI_1.PNG)